 Tony: People will laugh, I always have a towel.

-Tony: Just when I’m concentrating when I’m mixed, I just seem to sweat a lot.
-Probably from all the red bulls I drink.it become like a ritual you know like I grab my drinks or roll them up in my towel.
-I walk out the front of house through the crowd.
+Tony: Just when I’m concentrating when I’m mixing, I just seem to sweat a lot.
+Probably from all the Red Bulls I’m drinking.
+It’s become like a ritual you know like I grab my drinks and roll them up in my towel.
+I walk out to front of house through the crowd.
 You know, I have my routine and then bang we’re into it.

 Stev: That’s cool.
 And on the way back is there something you do to calm down when are at home?